 Tip: A dead giveaway for not-so-fresh fish is a grayish cloudiness in the eyes.

-For more visiting hours information consult the official website.
+For more opening hours information consult the official Boqueria website.

-La Boqueria Market is at 91 La Rambla and is reached by Liceu metro on the green line (L3).
+La Boqueria Market address is La Rambla 91, 08002, Barcelona and is reached by Liceu metro on the green line (L3).

-You’ll find it about half way down Barcelona’s most famous street.
+You’ll find it about half way down Las Ramblas: Barcelona’s most famous street.

 From Plaça de Catalunya it’s about an 8 minute walk down hill and you’ll find it on your right hand side.
-Walking 5 minutes up hill from the Columbus Statue and cruise ship port you’ll find it on your left.
+Walking 5 minutes up hill from the Columbus Statue and Barcelona Cruise Port you’ll find it on your left.

 The two closest Bus Turistic stops are Plaça de Catalunya and Museu Maritim.

-You can also reach the food market with buses 59, 91, and V13.
+You can also reach this central Barcelona food market with buses 59, 91, and V13.